Among Japan’s most famous pub foods is yakitori – incredibly juicy, tasty skewered meats that are grilled up with salt or sauce.

 Hours: 17:00 - 23:00; Closed Sundays

-So that’s Muroran yakitori – pork and onions with sauce nd mustard.
+So that’s Muroran yakitori – pork and onions with sauce and mustard.
+When visiting Muroran, you'll want to try this awesome local food.
 While you can order pork with salt instead of sauce at many shops, the latter is the standard and it's no exaggeration to say that almost nobody orders the salted variety.

 Yakitori Ippei's sauce is rich and sweet followed by a spicy aftertaste, and Yoshidaya’s sauce is rich, mellow and not too heavy.
 While both soauces have been developed independently, they both pair perfectly with mustard and serve to enhance the flovor of the pork.